SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

 ## Spin-off standalone software

 [__wormhole__](github.com/osism/python-ansible-wormhole) can be used by you to mirror collections and roles from the official ansible galaxy.
-That beeing said, it fakes some values in the API reposonses (like IDs or timestamps).
+That beeing said, it fakes some values in the API responses (like IDs or timestamps).
 It would just make no sense to also store this data.
-It's only purpose is to mirror the assets with the versions in the correct orde.
+Its only purpose is to mirror the assets with the versions in the correct orde.
 Oh, by the way:
 There is a nasty bug inside the official galaxy client tool (and probably also the galaxy API).
-When querying for a latest version of a collection, the client just scraps _ALL_ versions and picks the highest one.
+When querying for a latest version of a collection, the client just scrapes _ALL_ versions and picks the highest one.
 Even though, the API provides a link to the latest version.
 Details can be found [here](https://github.com/ansible/ansible/issues/79467).

 [__banderctl__](github.com/osism/python-banderctl) creates an API endpoint in front of the bandersnatch clients config.
 Bandersnatch itself is capable of a lot more things than just mirroring.
 But as we just require mirroring, this is still fine for us.
 What's missing is an API to edit this file and append new packages or even remove packages from it.
 That's where banderctl jumps right in.
-It translates your API request and applies the desired addition or deletion into bandersnatchs config.
+It translates your API request and applies the desired addition or deletion into bandersnatch's config.
 Bandersnatch itself runs in parallel and is periodically executed.
 You do not want to trigger it on every change, as its runtime takes quite long and would throw errors, if there are parallel executions happening on the index files.